gaurangrshah/site-cms/blog/airtable-as-a-cms/post1/post1.md

-#
+---
+title: Turn Airtable into a Scalable CMS with Sync Inc and Next.js

+status: published

+tags: tutorial, cms, nextjs, airtable, syncinc

+cover: ./images/000.png

+series:
+  title: Turn Airtable into a Scalable CMS with Sync Inc and Next.js
+  order: 1
+  cover: images/000.png
+  total: 3

+published: 1623677752
+---

 # Turn Airtable into a Scalable CMS with Sync Inc. and Next.js

 ## Introduction